 Accessible habitat for spring-run Chinook salmon has been negatively affected by inadequate flows and increased water temperatures from dam and water diversion operations on streams throughout the Sacramento River Basin (see Section 11A.1.3, Winter-Run Chinook Salmon-Sacramento River ESU).
-In Deer, Mill, and Antelope Creeks, some of the most important stressors include agricultural diversions, impediment to passage, warm temperatures, and loss of spawning and rearing habitat.
-Losses of suitable spawning gravel, the development of deep channels and levees, pollutants and siltation from urban development, mining, and water diversions are also stressors on spring-run Chinook salmon Central Valley ESU (National Marine Fisheries Service 2014).
+In Deer, Mill, and Antelope Creeks, some of the most important stressors include agricultural diversions, impediment to passage, warm temperatures, and loss of spawning and rearing habitat (National Marine Fisheries Service 2014).